 To convert a photo to black and white, you first need to go to the Develop module (press ‘D’) and then in the Basic panel you should change the treatment to B&W.

-Next, you should make the appropriate corrections to the other basic settings like exposure, contrast and so on.
-Note that you can use the shadow and highlight sliders to enhance the tonal contrast in the photo.
+Next, you should make the appropriate corrections to the other basic settings like

-Since your photos might have colours that have both orange and yellow, you might have to adjust several of the sliders in the black and white mix panel in Lightroom to make the black and white photo display more contrast and therefore produce the best impact.
+Since your photos might have colors that have both orange and yellow, you might have to adjust several of the sliders in the black and white mix panel in Lightroom to make the black and white photo display more contrast and therefore produce the best impact.

 On the image with the boat, I ended up pulling the yellow slider to +77, but also setting the orange to +49.

-Separate Elements by Using Tones or Colours
+Separate Elements by Using Tones or Colors

-Remember that just having dark and bright tones or having complementary colours in your composition is not enough.
+Remember that just having dark and bright tones or having complementary colors in your composition is not enough.
 Now that you understand how they work, you should also seek to use them actively to separate the important elements in the composition from the unimportant elements or the background.

 When possible, you can change your camera’s point-of-view and try to compose the photo so that a bright subject is completely surrounded by a dark-toned background.
 This will give you a cleaner composition.

-Looking for shadows and highlights and complementary colours from the outset when composing photos will give you a chance to get shots which have a great amount of contrast when you convert them into black and white.
+Looking for shadows and highlights and complementary colors from the outset when composing photos will give you a chance to get shots which have a great amount of contrast when you convert them into black and white.
 This will make your photos stronger and much more interesting.

-Mastering contrast is one important step in improving your black and white photography, so the next step is to try it out for yourself—try to be aware of both tonal values and complementary colours to achieve the best black and white contrast when you capture your shots.
+Mastering contrast is one important step in improving your black and white photography, so the next step is to try it out for yourself—try to be aware of both tonal values and complementary colors to achieve the best black and white contrast when you capture your shots.